FlowingCode/DevelopmentConventions/conventional-commits.md

 The following footers are defined:
 * `BREAKING CHANGE:` describes the breaking changes introduced by the commit.
 When this footer is used, the breaking change indicator `!` must be added in the header line.

-* `Closes #` provides a link to a single issue that is closed by the commit.
+* `Close #` provides a link to a single issue that is closed by the commit.

 * [`Co-authored-by: `](https://docs.github.com/en/free-pro-team@latest/github/committing-changes-to-your-project/creating-a-commit-with-multiple-authors) collects the name and email address for each co-author.